colonelwatch/dotfiles/README.md

 1. Booting from the *latest* Live USB, immediately connect to a wifi network using the command `iwctl --passphrase=<PASSHRASE> station wlan0 connect <SSID>`

-2. Install the latest `archinstall` with the command `sudo pacman -Sy archinstall`
+2. Install the latest `archinstall`

 3. Choose the following settings in `archinstall` (all else default):
     * `Mirror region`: self-explanatory